ianblenke/awsebcli/README.rst

 ---------------

 EB CLI requires you to have AWS security credentials.
-For procedures to get security credentials, `see <http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html>`__
+For procedures to get security credentials, `see the documentation. <http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html>`__

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. Create a new directory for your project.